'Miserable And Emboldened': If Republicans Lose The House, They'll Be On Defense

 The president has vowed to continue pushing for significant funding for a border wall, which Republicans may feel more comfortable with backing if voters hand them power again.

-But even if Republicans keep the House, their margins will likely be smaller, making it harder to pass bills.
+But even if Republicans keep the House, their margins are likely to be smaller, making it harder to pass bills.

-Rep. Steve Scalise, R-La., the number three House Republican leader told NPR that fewer GOP members overall means "you don't have as many people that can just be free agents."
+Louisiana Rep. Steve Scalise, the No. 3 House Republican leader, told NPR that fewer GOP members overall means "you don't have as many people that can just be free agents."

 He noted that some GOP members who faced blowback from constituents on some key agenda items opted to "vote no but hope that the bill passes."
 There won't be much room for error on controversial bills, but keeping the Republican conference all on the same page could be a big task for leaders.

-"So ultimately, if we're going to have a smaller team I think we're going to have a more united team," he says. "because at that point we're all in it together or it's not going to happen."
+"So ultimately, if we're going to have a smaller team I think we're going to have a more united team," he says.
+"Because at that point we're all in it together or it's not going to happen."

-Most Republicans admit the best case scenario is keeping the losses to a minimum.
+Most Republicans admit the best-case scenario is keeping the losses to a minimum.
 At the core, the goal they're pitching in the final stretch of the campaign is two more years of moving Trump's agenda and a focus on creating more jobs.

 "We need to keep building on the success we have with the economy.
 You know we're just starting to bring manufacturing jobs back to America.
 We need to get better trade deals with our friends around the world.
 I don't want tariffs.
-I want to a free trade environment where we actually can not only have good relationships trade-wise with our friends but stand up to China," Scalise said.
+I want a free trade environment where we actually can not only have good relationships tradewise with our friends but stand up to China," Scalise said.

 What about compromise?

-President Trump, without control of Congress, could decide to triangulate.
-He's already talking about making deals with Democrats on infrastructure, something that could leave Republicans on the sidelines.
-Not to mention he's never hesitated to throw an ally under the bus, says Doug Heye, the former communications director for the RNC.
+Trump, without control of Congress, could decide to triangulate.
+He is already talking about making deals with Democrats on infrastructure, something that could leave Republicans on the sidelines.
+Not to mention he has never hesitated to throw an ally under the bus, says Doug Heye, the former communications director for the RNC.

 "It could be bad for Republicans if he tries to do that," says Heye.
 "But it could be good for Trump — for his own personal political goals."

-Heye says the challenge for a lot of Republicans is what's good for GOP lawmakers on Capitol Hill and what's good for the president aren't necessarily the same thing.
+Heye says the challenge for a lot of Republicans is that what's good for GOP lawmakers on Capitol Hill and what's good for the president aren't necessarily the same thing.

-Something else will happen if Republicans lose big in on Tuesday.
-Their ranks in Congress will get smaller, but also white, older, more male and much more conservative.
-In other words it will more closely match — the Trumpian base of the party.
+Something else will happen if Republicans lose big on Tuesday: Their ranks in Congress will get smaller — but also white, older, more male and much more conservative.
+In other words it will more closely match the Trumpian base of the party.

 Former House Speaker Newt Gingrich says even if the Republicans lose and privately blame Trump for their loss, they'll have no choice but to stand by him.